ridr-se/ridr-se.github.io/_pages/people.md

 Defended his PhD in computer science at Chalmers University of Technology in 2018 with the thesis [Representation Learning for Natural Language](https://mogren.one/phd/).
-Senior researcher, head of the FAMLE Lab, and responsible for deep learning research at RISE Research Institutes of Sweden.
+Senior researcher, head of the DL group, and responsible for deep learning research at RISE Research Institutes of Sweden.

 Olof develops and investigates machine learning based solutions to problems related to the environment and climate change.
 This includes stream flow forecasting, soundscape analysis for biodiversity monitoring, and AI for circular business models.